How to Prevent Slips & Falls

 In most cases, these accidents could have been prevented by implementing an enforceable program which addresses spills immediately, removes other potential hazards and captures contaminants.

-This is the reason it is so important for facility managers to work closely with their commercial cleaning company to implement an extensive program that accounts for all factors that contribute to these accidents such as matting placement, floor type, maintenance frequency and cleaning schedules.
+This is the reason it is so important for facility managers to work closely with their cleaning company to implement an extensive program that accounts for all factors that contribute to these accidents such as matting placement, floor type, maintenance frequency and cleaning schedules.

 Creating a program to ensure safe floors

 Over time, a floor can quickly accumulate dirt and debris which increase the chance of accidents as the contaminates get pushed into semi-porous substrates like tile or granite in a process known as polymerization.